EyesOpenCure/EyesOpenProject/Whitepaper.md

 In humans, loss of EYS function is the etiologic cause of both retinitis pigmentosa type 25 (RP25) and autosomal-recessive cone-rod dystrophy (arCRD).
 (5) In these diseases, lack of EYS causes generalized and progressive photoreceptor dysfunction, affecting both rod and cone photoreceptors.
 (6) RP25 and arCRD affected photoreceptors exhibit progressive mislocalization of outer segment organelles.
 (7) Secreted EYS selectively binds to cells decorated with prominin-1 surface receptors, such as those found in the outer segment, which it mechanically reinforces by depositing a protective cell wall.
 (3)

 ## Proposed Role as a Therapeutic
+As a secreted extracellular growth factor (), EYS is an excellent candidate for protein replacement therapy.
+The recombinant protein will be grown in cell cultures, purified, and then administered ocularly, either by the intravitreal or subretinal routes.

-### Treating Retinal Dystrophy
+### Treating Retinitis Pigmentosa Type25
+EYS is intimately involved in the formation of fresh phototransducing discs in the outer segment of the retina.
+As a matrix protein, EYS has important mechanical roles, including reinforcing photoreceptors against osmotic shock (), as well as antagonizing membrane-membrane adhesion to promote fresh disc formation. () This disc renewal process is happens continuously in healthy retinas, but without it the phototransduction proteins contained in the outer segment discs will wear out and begin to emit cytotoxic byproducts if not replaced.
+The EYS paralogs perlecan and agrin have known roles in promoting cell proliferation via notch signalling, and we propose that EYS has retained a similar role in promoting outer segment disc proliferation.

-Among causes of retinal dystrophy, EYS is unique in that it is secreted extracellularly, () which makes it an excellent candidate for protein replacement therapy.
-By replacing EYS using intraocular injections, it may be possible to halt further progression of RP25 and arCRD by preventing additional damage from osmotic forces.
-Additionally, EYS replacement may be able to relocalize outer segment organelles by restoring the shape of the outer segment, thus rescuing inoperative photoreceptors.
+Both RP25 and arCRD exhibit strongly autosomal-recessive inheritence patterns, () indicating mutant EYS is not directly toxic and only total loss of function is harmful.
+By replacing a functional version of EYS using intraocular injections, it may be possible to halt or even reverse the progression of RP25 and arCRD by restarting the disc formation process.
+By replacing worn out discs, the accumulation of cytoxic phototransduction byproducts will likely cease.
+Additionally, as a growth factor, EYS may be able to perform outer segment regeneration, thus rescuing inoperative photoreceptors that have degenerated to the point of losing their outer segments.

-Both RP25 and arCRD exhibit strongly autosomal recessive inheritance patterns, () indicating mutant EYS is not directly toxic and only total loss of function is harmful.
+### Treating Other Forms of Retinal Dystrophy

 ### Repairing Damage Due to Retinal Injury
 EYS is closely related to the heparan-sulfate extracellular matrix proteins perlecan and agrin, () which have been shown to have profound tissue regeneration properties.
 Agrin has been demonstrated to regenerate the hearts of mice that had suffered from myocardial infarction over the course of a month after just a single injection of the protein. ()  Similarly, perlecan has been found to ...